Turning the Mad Dog into a Genteel Lord: 2025 Leadership Revolution That’s Rewriting Corporate History

 6. Rewire Through Repetition

-• It takes 66 days on average to form a habit, per 2025 research from University College London.
+• It takes 66 days on average to form a habit, according to 2025 research from University College London.

 7. Celebrate Micro-Wins